GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 7: Configure the STONITH cluster device

-1. Within the RDP session to az12003a-vm0, in the PuTTY-based SSH session to i20-db-0, create a new file named **crm-fencing.txt** with the following content (where `subscription_id`, `tenant_id`, `login_id,` and `password` are placeholders for the values you identified in Exercise 3 Task 5:
+1. Within the lab computer, in the PuTTY-based SSH session to i20-db-0, create a new file named **crm-fencing.txt** with the following content (where `subscription_id`, `tenant_id`, `login_id,` and `password` are placeholders for the values you identified in Exercise 3 Task 5: (subscription and tenant id's can be retrieved from azure portal)

     ```
     primitive rsc_st_azure_1 stonith:fence_azure_arm \